Don't Go Breaking My Heart: Chart performance

-Writers John and Taupin received the 1976 Ivor Novello award for Best Song Musically and Lyrically.

-Unlike many of John's singles from the 1970s, it was never included on an original album (although it was recorded during the Blue Moves sessions), but was subsequently released as the third single on the album Duets, in early 1994.
-This version of the song was recorded with RuPaul and reached number seven on the UK Singles Chart and number one in Iceland.

 "Don't Go Breaking My Heart" was the first No. 1 single in the UK for both John and Kiki Dee, topping the chart for six weeks in mid 1976.
 John would not enjoy a solo British chart-topper until "Sacrifice" in 1990.
 It also became his sixth No. 1 single in the US, topping the Billboard Hot 100 for four weeks and spent one week on the Easy Listening chart.
 Billboard ranked it as the No. 2 song for 1976, giving him his second consecutive appearance in the Billboard Year-end Top 3.
-In the U.S., it has been certified platinum by the Recording Industry Association of America.
+In the U.S., it has been certified 2x platinum by the Recording Industry Association of America.
 After this duet with Dee, John failed to have another US solo number one single until "Candle in the Wind 1997".
 This 21-year period included two intervening number one hits in America with musical partners: "That's What Friends Are For" by Dionne & Friends in 1986, and a 1992 re-make of John's "Don't Let the Sun Go Down on Me" with George Michael credited as a duet.

-The B-side, "Snow Queen", was supposedly inspired by Cher, with John quoting past Sonny & Cher hits "I Got You Babe" and "The Beat Goes On", as well as the solo Cher song "Bang Bang (My Baby Shot Me Down)" during the fadeout of the song.
+The B-side, "Snow Queen", was inspired by Bernie Taupin's failed attempt at romance with Cher.
+The lyrics express a personal condemnation, portraying Cher as being primarily concerned with "a wardrobe of gowns, TV ratings, a fragile waist, and a name."
+During the fadeout of the song, John quotes past Sonny & Cher hits "I Got You Babe" and "The Beat Goes On", as well as the solo Cher song "Bang Bang (My Baby Shot Me Down)".
+The song was poorly received and has since been disavowed by both John and Taupin.

 In 1977, John guest-starred on The Muppet Show and performed the track with Miss Piggy.
 In 1985, John and Dee performed the track to the crowd at Wembley Stadium during John's set at Live Aid (where Dee sang backup).
-In 1987, John appeared with Minnie Mouse on the NBC series Totally Minnie miming to the track.
+In 1988, John appeared with Minnie Mouse on the NBC special Totally Minnie miming to the track.
 He performed the track with Alan Partridge (Steve Coogan) at the 2001 British Comedy awards.
 He also performed it with the Spice Girls on his ITV tribute programme An Audience with ...
 Elton John.

 In June 2013, 37 years after its original release, the single reached one million sales in the UK.

 The B-side, "Snow Queen", remained unavailable on CD outside Australia until April 2019 when it was included as a bonus track on the reissue of Kiki Dee's Cage the Songbird album, included in the 5-CD box set The Rocket Years.
 In May 2019 it was also included on the 3-CD box set Gold, a retrospective of Dee's career spanning various labels.
 In 2020, it was also included on Elton John's 8-CD box set Jewel Box.